 Audits.
-CMS is concerned with the potential of fraud with telehealth and virtual services and may conduct audits of these services in the future.
+CMS is concerned with the potential of fraud with telehealth and virtual services and has begun conducting audits.
 Consider random internal audits and/or peer review of medical records to ensure compliance.

-- Northwest Regional Telehealth Resource Center.
+- 1. Northwest Regional Telehealth Resource Center.
 Offers online training telehealth training opportunities.
-The Washington State Healthcare Professional Telemedicine Training is required for all clinicians (except physicians) that will deliver telehealth services in WA.
-However, it is not just WA-specific and is an excellent training - 2.
-New York State Telehealth Training Portal Excellent telehealth training offered by the Northeast Telehealth Resource Center not just specific to NY.
+The Washington State Health care Professional Telemedicine Training is required for all clinicians (except physicians) that will deliver telehealth services in WA.
+However, it is not just WA-specific and is an excellent training. - New York State Telehealth Training Portal Excellent telehealth training offered by the Northeast Telehealth Resource Center not just specific to NY.
 Must sign up for a free account to access the training opportunities.
 Currently not offering CME/CEU.